 4. Promote the role and share the link on social media

 It’s important to reach your best candidate pool to get the best talent for the role.
-Reflecting back onto the millennial statistics above, it’s extremely important you incorporate social media into your recruitment process.
-There’s no quicker and more effective way to do this than to introduce one way video interviewing.
+Reflecting back on the millennial statistics above, it’s extremely important you incorporate social media into your recruitment process.
+There’s no quicker and more effective way to do this than to introduce one way video interviews.

 Once a candidate sees the role application and virtual interview they can easily register to the app and swipe through the questions while recording themselves at their own leisure.

 6. Get notifications to watch anywhere anytime

 As a recruiter, you’ll receive notifications of when a candidate has completed a video interview.
 You can also view each interview over and over again.
 This is a revolutionary aspect of recruiting as each interview can be more easily compared with other candidates

 Recruiters, forget about sending out individual rejection emails to each unsuccessful candidate.
 Enjoy the automated feedback features such as instantly communicating to candidates their video interview has been received by the recruiter.
 Thus dramatically improving the candidate experience.

 8. Candidate shortlists

 With the ability to have a candidate shortlist, you and your team can discuss and further review all candidates delivering feedback quickly and efficiently within the app.